 - Salt water.
 We live just 15 minutes from the beach and I have found that salt water is really helpful for his eczema, I know this isn't a realistic option for every family ;)

 - Be consistent.
 My new policy is to treat his rashy areas at every diaper change.
 This helps me remember a few times a day and healing happens much more quickly.
-During the times when his rashes are under control, I use our all body moisturizer every night and always after bath time.
+During the times when his rashes are under control, I use our Everyday Lotion every night and always after bath time.

 Do you have anything to add that has helped your kids?
 I would love to hear!
 Eczema is so frustrating and I would never wish it on any family.
 What triggered my interest in starting Tubby Todd Bath Co. is helping provide the best skincare solutions for our family.
 Whether it is about our products or others, I love hearing feedback on what works from other parents because I sincerely hope we can join together in helping our little ones.